HHS/simpler-grants-gov/documentation/milestones/individual_milestones/db_planning.md

 <!-- Optional -->

 - [ ] Will this database serve as an OLTP system, OLAP system, or both?
 Will this database be used for analytics, and is there a need for a second database to be created with data pipelines?
+- [ ] What are the current datastores that support the legacy Grants.gov system?
+      - Oracle on RDS (used for opportunity data, etc)
+      - MongoDB (I'm not sure exactly what data is in the document store)
+      - Flat file storage with application data
 - [ ] Is the existing Grants.gov database heavy on read or write transactions?
 - [ ] How many external sources does the existing database have?